geoshad/leetcode_solutions/SOLUTIONS.md

 # Solutions

 My notes on Leetcode problems, 2023.
+Leetcode puts a high emphasis on runtime efficiency and memory usage.
 Each challenge is scored by the accuracy of its output, and is tested against various cases.
-I have opted to use Python to complete these problems due to my enjoyment of the language.
+I have opted to use Python to complete these problems, due to my enjoyment of the language.

 ## 1. Two Sum